 - An intern can choose the number of sessions they want to stay for, and each level comes with exposure to different areas of the farm

-Everyone starts the internship program in the same place, regardless of their background - a twelve week immersive session on White Oak Pastures production teams.
+- Regardless of background, everyone starts the internship program in the same place: a twelve week immersive session on our production teams.
 Interns gain exposure to all 10 different species and related departments, like carpentry and fencing.
-In addition, interns also take an online course through the Savory Institute to understand how White Oak Pastures, an accredited Savory Hub, approaches land management.

-After the first 12-week session, interns can choose to continue to the next sessions in processing, administration (marketing, agritourism, and accounting), and a self-designed focus.
-Although no intern has completed all four 12-week sessions to date, a number of participants have gotten hired and joined the White Oak Pastures team full-time.
+- After the first 12-week session, interns can choose to continue to the next sessions in processing, administration (marketing, agritourism, and accounting), and a self-designed focus.

 The typical participant:

 - Ages range from 18 to over 60, and everything in between